Chronicia/PLTranslationEmpirical_SW2/README.md

 The structure of each dataset is as follows:

-1. CodeNet & Avatar: Each directory in these datasets correspond to a source language where each include two directories `Code` and `TestCases` for code snippets and test cases, respectively.
-Each code snippet has an `id` in the filename, where the `id` is used as a prefix for test I/O files.
+1. CodeNet & Avatar: /source-language/`Code`, `TestCases`.
+Each code snippet has an `id` in the filename, which is the same in both `Code` and `TestCases`.

 2. Evalplus: The source language code snippets follow a similar structure as CodeNet and Avatar.
 However, as a one time effort, we manually created the test cases in the target Java language inside a maven project, `evalplus_java`.
 To evaluate the translations from an LLM, we recommend moving the generated Java code snippets to the `src/main/java` directory of the maven project and then running the command `mvn clean test surefire-report:report -Dmaven.test.failure.ignore=true` to compile, test, and generate reports for the translations.

 3. Real-life Projects: The `real-life-cli` directory represents two real-life CLI projects from Java and Python.
 These datasets only contain code snippets as files and no test cases.
 As mentioned in the paper, the authors manually evaluated the translations for these datasets.

 ### Scripts
-We provide bash scripts for reproducing our results in this work.
-First, we discuss the translation script.
-For doing translation with a model and dataset, first you need to create a `.env` file in the repository and add the following:
+Create a `.env` file in the repository and add the following:

 ```
 OPENAI_API_KEY=<your openai api key>